tuliooassis/CG-OGarra/README.md

 > - make clean: limpar os arquivos criados

 ## The Game
-- Mova a guarra com as setas  ← → ↑ ↑
+- Mova a garra com as setas  ← → ↑ ↑
 - ESC sai do jogo
 - R reinicia